-When trying to read clothing labels these days, it’s easy to get buried in all the (potentially) sustainable fabrics.
+When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 What’s more, there are different manufacturing processes, certification schemes, and conflicting practices for almost every.single.one.

-But in order to promote a more sustainable and ethical fashion industry, it’s critical we as consumers understand these differences—at least on a basic level.
+But in order to promote a more sustainable fashion industry, it’s critical we as consumers understand these differences—at least on a basic level.

 After all, materials are what most determine the environmental impact of our clothes, directly contributing to: consumption of water, microplastic pollution, greenhouse gas emissions, soil degradation, rainforest destruction and lastly landfill waste of epic proportions.

-By choosing eco-friendly fabrics alone, you’re taking a huge step toward a more sustainable wardrobe.
+By choosing eco-friendly fabrics alone, we’re taking a huge step toward a more sustainable wardrobe.

-So while you definitely be asking #whomademyclothes, perhaps the first question we should ask is, “What are my clothes made of?”.
+So while we definitely should be asking #whomademyclothes, perhaps the first question we should ask is, “What are my clothes made of?”.

 What Are Eco-Friendly Fabrics?